Skip to main content

-For simplicity and automation, the Data Vault model exists only of three basic entity types:
+For Data Warehouse automation and simplicity, the Data Vault 2.0 model exists only of three basic entity types:

 Now, as we always teach (and sometimes preach): you can model all enterprise data using these three entity types alone.
 However, a model using only these entity types would have multiple disadvantages.
 Many complex joins, storage consumption, ingestion performance and missed opportunities for virtualization.

 The solution?
 Adding a little more nuts and bolts to the core entity types of the Data Vault in order to cope with these issues.
-One of the nuts and bolts is the non-historized link, also known as Transaction Link:
+One of the nuts and bolts is the use of non-historized links, also known as Transaction Links:

-In this example, Sales is a non-historized link that captures sales transactions of a customer, related to a store.
+In this example, Sales can be modelled with non-historized links that capture sales transactions of a customer, related to a store.
 The goal of the non-historized link is to ensure high performance on the way into the data warehouse and on the way out.
 Don’t forget, the ultimate goal of data warehousing is to build a data warehouse not just model it.
 And building a data warehouse involves much more than just the model: it requires people, processes, and technology.

-So, how does the non-historized link meets its goals?
+So, how do non-historized links meets these goals?
 Think about your business analysts.
 What are their goals?
 In the end, to be honest, they don’t care about a Data Vault model.
 Instead they would like to see dimensional models, such as star schema’s and snow flake models or flat-and-wide models for data mining.
 Or, once in a while, they want to see the ugly-looking tables from the mainframe, sometimes linked, sometimes not, and not a lot of people fully understand the relationships anymore…but for backwards compability, that’s just great.

 Having defined the target, the next question comes into mind: what is the target granularity?
 For example, in a dimensional model, the target granularity of fact tables often reflects the transactions to be analyzed (think about call records in the telecommunications industry, or banking transactions).